-The SendSafely enterprise master key is a public/private key pair that is compliant with the OpenPGP (RFC4880) standard.
+The SendSafely portal master key is a public/private key pair that is compliant with the OpenPGP (RFC4880) standard.
 Unlike regular encryption keys, where the same key is used to encrypt and decrypt information, public/private keys each only perform one of those functions (not both).
 So anything that gets encrypted with the public key, for example, can only be decrypted with the private key.
 As the name implies, the private key is secret and only known by the browser (SendSafely never has access to that key).

 The master public key is not secret and is provided to SendSafely and stored within the portal.
 The master private key is secret and is not provided to SendSafely.
 The master private key is only available to trusted company administrators and can be securely stored in their browser for use as needed.

-Every time someone sends an item through the SendSafely portal, the sender’s machine will automatically receive a copy of the enterprise master public keys in order to encrypt and upload a copy of the Client Secret.
+Every time someone sends an item through the SendSafely portal, the sender’s machine will automatically receive a copy of the portal master public keys in order to encrypt and upload a copy of the Client Secret.
 (For more information on Client Secrets and the role they play in our security model, consult our Security Overview page.)
 Since only the master private key can be used to decrypt the Client Secret, you can be assured that SendSafely still won’t have the ability to decrypt these secrets.

 NOTE: This feature allows any administrator with a copy of the private key to be able to re-generate the secure link needed to directly access the item.
 The administrator would not be able to access and download the item unless they were to also add themselves as a valid package recipient, which would be captured in the access logs for the package.

-Enabling an Enterprise Master Key
+Enabling a Portal Master Key